sushantmenon1/Face-Generation-using-Generative-Adversarial-Models/README.md

 I would like to acknowledge the following resources and references that contributed to the development of this project:

 - "Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks" by A. Radford et al.
-- "Wasserstein GAN" by M. Arjovsky et al.
+- "Wasserstein GAN" by M. Arjovsky et al